sarthakpy7/LLM-Safety-Red-Teaming/Readme.md

 * `jailbreak_analysis.md`: A detailed breakdown of *why* specific attacks succeeded or failed.

 ## 🔗 Live Implementation
-This project follows the **Deccan AI** guidelines for multi-modal evaluation and critical reasoning.
+This project follows the guidelines for multi-modal evaluation and critical reasoning.

 ---
 *Created by Sarthak*